Carnival holiday may take heat out of Venezuela crisis

 'SPOILING CARNIVAL'

-Maduro accused foes of trying to wreck Venezuelans' cherished Carnival celebrations and mocked opposition leaders as part of a wealthy elite flying out for the break.
+Maduro accuses foes of trying to wreck Venezuelans' cherished Carnival celebrations and mocked opposition leaders as part of a wealthy elite flying out for the break.

 "I'm not going to allow it.
 Carnival 2014 is going ahead!"